Google is going after your home.

-Let's say you want to watch the latest episode of Jimmy Fallon or some sort of cat video on YouTube...
-Just issue a voice command to Google Home, and the content will appear on your HDTV (again, thanks to Google Cast support).
+Let's say you want to watch the latest episode of Jimmy Fallon or some sort of cat video on YouTube.
+Just issue a voice command to Google Home, and the content will appear on your TV (again, thanks to Google Cast support).

-Google Home can be a control center for your entire home, because it has access to the Google Assistant (see below).
+Google Home can be a control centre for your entire home, because it has access to Google Assistant (see below).
 It will let you do the basics like set alarms and timers and manage to-do lists and shopping lists.
 It will also connect your smarthome and support popular network systems.
-That means you will be able to control smart lights, switches, doors, etc (including Google's own Nest products).
+That means you will be able to control smart lights, switches, doors, and Google's own Nest products.

 Speaking of your voice, Google Home will let you ask Google anything.
 You can ask for the weather or check facts on Wikipedia.
 You will have access to Google's 17 years of search experience.
 That allows you to ask specific questions such as "How much fat is in an avocado?" or "What is Draymond Green's jersey number?"
-Those types of questions will stump Amazon Echo and Siri, but not Google.
+Those types of questions would stump Amazon Echo, but not Google.

-And because Google Home has Google Assistant (see below), you can be conversational and ask follow up questions like "Where did he go to college?"
-Google Home will be able to connect the "he" pronoun to your previous question about Draymond Green or whomever in order to serve up an accurate answer.
+Because Google Home has Google Assistant, you can be conversational and ask follow-up questions like "Where did he go to college?"
+Google Home will be able to connect the "he" pronoun to your previous question about Draymond Green or whoever in order to serve up an accurate answer.
 You can even ask complex stuff like "What was the US population when NASA was established?"

-Google announced at Google I/O 2016 a new Siri-like bot that is an extension of Google Now.
-It's called Google Assistant, and it basically improves the two-way conversation experience of Google Now thanks to AI and machine learning.
+At Google I/O 2016 Google announced a new Siri-like bot that is an adaption of Google Now and Ok Google.
+It's called Google Assistant, and it basically improves the two-way conversation experience of those services thanks to AI and machine learning.

 These advances basically add context to your questions.
 For instance, when you say "OK Google" followed by "What's playing tonight?", Google Assistant will show films at your local cinema.
 But if you add "We're planning on bringing the kids", Google Assistant will know to serve up showtimes for kid-friendly films.
-You could then say "Let's see Jungle Book", and the assistant will purchase tickets for you.
+You could then say "Let's see Jungle Book", and Assistant will buy tickets.

 You can even ask "Is Jungle Book any good", and then the assistant will display reviews, ratings, and a trailer.
 Notice Google Assistant is able to string your questions together in order to determine context and serve up the right information.
 It can do basic stuff like retrieve your travel itinerary, daily schedule, commute time to work, package delivery information, and more.

 Google Home isn't the only device with access to the Google Assistant however.
-You'll also be able to use the asistanr with Android N devices and your Android Auto head unit.
+You'll also be able to use the assistant with Android Nougat devices and your Android Auto head unit.
 Here's how Google explained its new assistant:

 "The assistant is conversational - an ongoing two-way dialogue between you and Google that understands your world and helps you get things done.
 It makes it easy to buy movie tickets while on the go, to find that perfect restaurant for your family to grab a quick bite before the movie starts, and then help you navigate to the theater."